MWC and coronavirus: More companies withdraw despite health measures

 "I don't expect the overall situation to get better in the coming two weeks," he said.
 "Especially because the Chinese government cannot keep people at home forever, so at some point they will have to start going to work and the situation will get worse."

-CNET's Sareena Dayaram, Jason Hiner, Lynn La and Jackson Ryan and CNET Espanol's César Salza contributed to this report.
+CNET's Sareena Dayaram, Jason Hiner, Lynn La and Jackson Ryan, Eli Blumenthal and CNET Espanol's César Salza contributed to this report.

 Mobile World Congress 2020